dgulinobw/nested_ex/README.md

 #{two => #{one => target,one_side => 1},two_side => 2}
 ```

-instead of a value, you can pass a function with arity 1 which is passed the old value:
+Instead of a value, you can pass a function with arity 1 which is passed the old value:

 ```elixir
 Nested.update!(map, [:two_side], fn(e) -> e*2 end)